daqhris/daqhris.github.io/crypto-growth-fund.md

 A similar amount in [rETH](https://app.zerion.io/tokens/rETH-0xae78736cd615f374d3085123a210448e74fc6393) is held for the long haul as [Rocket Pool ETH](https://docs.rocketpool.net/guides/staking/via-l2.html#setting-up-metamask-on-mainnet) on the Arbitrum network.

 **Onchain Governance**
-Active participation, as a delegate, in the voting mechanisms set up by Decentralized Autonomous Organizations of ENS, Optimism, Arbitrum, Uniswap, Aave, Gitcoin, Hop and Safe.
+Active participation, as a delegate, in the voting mechanisms set up by decentralized autonomous organizations (DAOs) that govern the onchain communities of ENS, Optimism, Arbitrum, Uniswap, Aave, Gitcoin, Hop and Safe protocols.
 See a public record of votes on [Tally.xyz](https://www.tally.xyz/profile/daqhris.eth) and on [Snapshot.org](https://snapshot.org/#/profile/0xb5ee030c71e76C3E03B2A8d425dBb9B395037C82).

 ### Grants
-A portion of the capital is regularly donated to developers and their projects in the open-source software ecosystem.
+A portion of the tokens is regularly donated to developers and their projects in the open-source software ecosystem.
-View the grants allocated to public goods initiatives on [Gitcoin.co](https://gitcoin.co/daqhris/grants).
+View all the grants allocated to public goods initiatives on [Gitcoin.co](https://gitcoin.co/daqhris/grants).

 ### Manager
 The [daqhris.eth Cryptoassets Growth Fund](https://daqhris.com/crypto-growth-fund/) is managed by [Chris A. Iradukunda](https://daqhris.com).